Definition

 The importance of MIMO for users

-MIMO is often used for high-bandwidth communications where it's important to not have interference from microwave or RF systems.
-For example, it's frequently used by first responders who can't always rely on cell networks during a disaster or power outage or when a cell network is overloaded.
+MIMO is often used for high-bandwidth communications where it's important not to have interference from microwave or RF systems.
+For example, it's frequently used by first responders who can't always rely on cell networks during a disaster or a power outage or when a cell network is overloaded.

 Wi-Fi 6 -- also known as 802.11ax -- raised the bar for wireless connectivity by introducing several new technologies to help eliminate the limitations associated with adding more Wi-Fi devices to a network.
-Wi-Fi 7 is currently in development with an expected release in 2024.
+Wi-Fi 7 was officially released in January 2024.

-Before MIMO, there were other types of advanced antenna technology with different configurations -- most commonly, multiple input, single output (MISO) and single input, multiple output (SIMO).
-MIMO builds on these technologies.
+Before MIMO, there were other types of advanced antenna technology with different configurations -- most commonly, MISO and SIMO.
+MIMO builds on these technologies to improve signal performance and quality.

 LTE applications of MIMO

-MIMO is one of the most common forms of wireless, and it played a key role in the deployment of LTE and the wireless broadband technology standard Worldwide Interoperability for Microwave Access (WiMAX>).
-LTE uses MIMO and orthogonal frequency-division multiplexing (OFDM) to increase speeds up to 100 megabits per second (mbps) and beyond.
+MIMO is one of the most common forms of wireless, and it played a key role in the deployment of LTE and the wireless broadband technology standard WiMAX.
+LTE uses MIMO and orthogonal frequency-division multiplexing (OFDM) to increase speeds up to 100 Mbps and beyond.
 These rates are double what was offered in previous 802.11a Wi-Fi.
 LTE uses MIMO for transmit diversity, spatial multiplexing (to transmit spatially separated independent channels), and single-user and multiuser systems.

 MIMO in LTE enables more reliable transmission of data, while also increasing data rates.
 It separates the data into individual streams before transmission.
 During transmission, the data and reference signals travel through the air to a receiver that will already be familiar with these signals, which helps the receiver with channel estimation.